William Johnston Beacom

 Roll of Honour Citation

-Fatally injured by terrorists who fired a horizontal rocket at the RUC Land Rover he was driving.
+Fatally injured when terrorists fired a horizontal rocket at the RUC Land Rover he was driving.

-Terrorists used a warhead that was fired from a homemade rocket launcher into an RUC Land Rover.
-The device struck the driver’s door and exploded killing Constable Beacom and injuring 2 other police officers.
+The terrorists fired a warhead from a homemade rocket launcher into an RUC Land Rover.
+The device struck the driver’s door and exploded, killing Constable Beacom and injuring two other police officers.

 A man who had been delivering leaflets for a nearby church said he heard the explosion and saw the policemen climbing out of the Land Rover.

-Survived by his wife and their 3 children.
+William was survived by his wife and their three children.